Green Can Program

 - Each green waste container shall not exceed four cubic feet or 110 litres in size (one standard garbage can).

 - The City does not supply green waste containers.
 Any container up to 110 liters in size can be a Green Can.
 Purchase a regular garbage can (available for purchase at retail locations) and attach a free City supplied Green Can decal on the outside of your container to identify it from your regular garbage can.
-Decals are available at most City facilities.
+Decals are available no charge at most City facilities.

 - Each green waste container, including contents, should not weigh more than 50 pounds.

-If you are unsure if the item should be included in your Green Can enter the item in Put Waste In Its Place
+If you are unsure if the item should be included in your Green Can enter the item in Put Waste In Its Place search to find out how to recycle the item.

 Food Scraps Recycling